SandataRa/My_Portfolio/README.md

 # The Enthusiastic Portfolio
 Hello and welcome on my portfolio.
 You can find here projects I’ve enjoyed making and challenged myself on.
 Please, feel free to leave a comment or reach out to me if you like my work or have any suggestions.
 I'll be happy to discuss and learn from you.

-## Upcoming Projects

-### Integrating the yearly fiscal calendar *(coming soon)*
-Using the fiscal calendar provided by your business team, this project presents a solution to automatize the calendar integration inside a database.
-Whether you want to load your datawarehouse or your datamart, this solution aims to show how to deal with dates and yearly recuring process.

 ***

 ## Finished projects